SEOUL, South Korea

 GV80 features the world’s first application of Road Active Noise Cancellation (RANC) technology, which dramatically reduces road noise while driving.
 Based on the science of digital signal processing, RANC overcomes the limitations of existing noise control technologies that rely on physical technology, such as materials and body structures, to quiet the cabin.
-RANC generates sound waves of opposite phases in 0.002 second by analyzing road noise in real time, dramatically reducing irregular, simultaneous road noise.
+RANC generates sound waves of opposite phases in 0.002 seconds by analyzing road noise in real-time, dramatically reducing irregular, simultaneous road noise.

-Other exciting and impressive features found in the all-new 2021 Genesis G80 SUV are the Ergo Motion Driver’s Seat that contains seven air cells to reduce fatigue from long hours of driving.
-One-touch comfort control, adjustable from the front row, that allows for limousine-level relaxation in the second-row seats.
+Another exciting and impressive features found in the all-new 2021 Genesis GV80 SUV are the Ergo Motion Driver’s Seat that contains seven air cells to reduce fatigue from long hours of driving.
+One-touch comfort control, adjustable from the front row, allows for limousine-level relaxation in the second-row seats.
 Also, heated and ventilated seats are available in the first two rows.

 Innovation in Powertrain for Go-Anywhere Versatility

 As an authentic Genesis, GV80 is based on a unique rear-wheel-drive platform; all-wheel drive is optional.
 GV80 will launch in the home market of South Korea with a Genesis-exclusive, 278-ps 3.0-liter six-cylinder diesel engine.
 Maximum torque is 60.0 kgf.m (Not available in the US Market.).
 When equipped as a five-seat model with 19-inch wheels, the rear-wheel-drive diesel GV80 variant returns 11.8 km/l.
 Two turbocharged gasoline engines will be available in the GV80 in the US Market.

 GV80 models equipped with all-wheel drive in the US Market will feature an electronically controlled Limited Slip Differential at the rear axle.